drkhodakarami/drkhodakarami.github.io/Register.md

 This sub class handles registering every `entity` (including block entity) into the Minecraft's registry system.

 In the use cases provided here, we are addressing the methods with complete class address.
-However, normally you will have a ModEntities class and you should register the blocks in that class.
-In the ModBlocks class you can add `import static jiraiyah.register.Registers.Block.*` and by adding this import, you can drop the `Registers.Block.` section from all the examples provided for this sub class.
+However, normally you will have a ModEntities class and you should register the block entities or any other entity in that class.
+In the ModEntities class you can add `import static jiraiyah.register.Registers.Entities.*` and by adding this import, you can drop the `Registers.Entities.` section from all the examples provided for this sub class.

 ---
 ---